Melina Mercouri: Minister for Culture (1993–1994)

 In the legislative elections of November 1989, PASOK lost and Mercouri was elected a member of the Hellenic Parliament and remained a member of the party's Executive Bureau.
-In 1990, she was a candidate for Mayor of Athens but she was defeated by Antonis Tritsis.
+In 1990, she was a candidate for Mayor of Athens, but she was defeated by Antonis Tritsis.

 After PASOK's win in the election of 1993, she was reappointed to the Ministry for Culture.
-Her major goals in this brief second term in office were: to create a cultural park in the Aegean Sea in order to protect and enhance the environment and civilization of the Aegean Islands, and to link culture with education at all education levels, introducing a system of post-training of teachers.
+Her major goals in this brief second term in office were to create a cultural park in the Aegean Sea to protect and enhance the environment and civilization of the Aegean Islands, and to link culture with education at all education levels, introducing a system of post-training of teachers.

 Personal life

-In the winter of 1939 she married an older wealthy landowner Panagis Harokopos.
+In the winter of 1939, she married an older wealthy landowner, Panagis Harokopos.
 She travelled as Melina Harokopou or Melina Charocopou.

 In the late 1940s, Melina met Pyrros Spyromilios, whom she was with for seven years.
 He was alleged to be the great love of her life before she met Jules Dassin.
 Pyrros Spyromilios was a naval officer and a hero of the Albanian front.
-He died in March 1961 due to heart hypertrophy, which devastated Melina, even though five years had passed since their separation.
+He died in March 1961 due to heart hypertrophy, which devastated Melina, though five years had passed since their separation.